DavidAnderson684/simba-plugin-manager-updater/README.md

 Then, in the same directory, run "composer update" (assuming you already have composer installed).

+Note that this project's versioning principles are that any A.B.C release is compatible with any other A.B.D release; there are no further guarantees.
+Thus, if you use the above recommended line in composer, then any composer update operations will only update to compatible versions.
+If you choose to use something else then you must look to any consequences of that yourself.

 ### 1. Install: Install manually (it's better to use composer, but if you insist...)

 Check out a copy of Yahnis' Elsts' plugin update class, version (https://github.com/YahnisElsts/plugin-update-checker).